 Building on the standards in our Code of Business Conduct and Ethics, we are updating our Supplier Code of Conduct and launching our Sustainable Suppliers Program in 2021 to work with our most significant suppliers to increase transparency and set shared goals around environmental stewardship, emissions and human rights.

-Local sourcing is an important aspect of our supply chain program.
-We make every effort to source as locally as possible, especially for raw materials, to help sustain local economies and ensure product traceability.
-For our growing media business, we typically source materials for compost and green waste products within 120 miles of the plant.
+Local sourcing is an essential aspect of our supply chain program.
+Our company makes every effort to source as locally as possible, especially for raw materials, to help sustain local economies, ensure product traceability and reduce impacts from transportation.
+For our growing media business, we typically source materials for compost and green waste products within 120 miles of the plant on average.